gastrodia/expressjs-hello-boilerplate/README.md

-# Express.js Bootstrap #
+# Express.js Hello Boilerplate #

-This project is a express.js bootstrap web app.
+This project is a express.js boilerplate web app.
 It includes the following components:

 * Bower for package management
 * Grunt for building the assets